-Hiking to the top of Vernal Falls and Nevada Falls is one of Yosemite’s most popular activities.
+Hiking to the top of Vernal Fall and Nevada Fall is one of Yosemite’s most popular activities.
 You have several options to get there and the route you choose will have a big impact on what kind of experience you will have.
 Two trails wind their way up to these waterfalls, the Mist Trail and the John Muir Trail.
 So, how do you know which one to choose?

 Mist Trail vs. John Muir Trail